Updated on: 11/14/2019

 What’s Being Done

 Officials are looking to address the problem of aging Boomers driving proactively.
-Senator Bill Nelson (D-Fla.) recently filed an older driver and pedestrian safety amendment that would require states that with increasing fatality and injury rates among older drivers to develop strategic highway safety plans to reverse the trend.
+Senator Bill Nelson (D-Fla.) recently filed an older driver and pedestrian safety amendment that would require states that with increasing fatality and injury rates among older drivers to develop strategic highway safety plans to reverse the trends in current car accident data.

 “AARP is delighted that because of this amendment, states will now adopt specific plans to make roads safer for older drivers and pedestrians,” says Joyce Rogers, Senior VP of Government Affairs at AARP.
 “Investing in proven, low-cost roadway improvements that help keep older drivers and pedestrians safe will make the roads safer for everyone.”